Montana Court Records

 Where to Get an Uncontested Divorce Form in Montana?

-Note that before initiating the divorce, either spouse must meet the Montana residency requirement of 90 days or have been legally separated for 180 days (MCA § 40–4–105)..
+Before initiating the divorce, either spouse should meet the Montana residency requirement of 90 days or have been legally separated for 180 days (MCA § 40–4–105)..
 After the decree is final, the court shall make records of the divorce available for public perusal.
 Nevertheless, the court restricts access to documents that are confidential, sensitive, or potentially injurious to the divorcees or minors involved.
-To get a divorce record, visit the courthouse in person or submit a mail request using the contact information available using the court locator.
+To get a divorce record, visit the courthouse in person or submit a mail request using the contact information available on the court locator.

 - The name of the person involved in the record, unless said person is a juvenile

 Copies of divorce decrees are available at the office of the clerk in the district court that adjudicated the divorce.
-Visit the office of the clerk in-person and during business hours to submit a request.
-The requester may also contact the court ahead to inquire about its mail request protocol.
-Generally, mail requests involving enclosing a written request in a self-addressed stamped envelope, attaching payment and photo I. D. Either way, the requester must describe the divorce decree with enough information to facilitate a search through the court archives.
-Typically requested details are the case number, the names of divorcees, and the date of the divorce decree.
+To submit a request, visit the clerk's office during business hours.
+The requester may also contact the court to inquire about its mail request protocol.
+Generally, mail requests involve enclosing a written request in a self-addressed stamped envelope, attaching payment, and a photo ID.
+Either way, the requester is usually required to describe the divorce decree with enough information to facilitate a search through the court archives.
+Typically requested details include the case number, the names of the divorcees, and the date of the divorce decree.

 Divorce and marriage records may be available through government sources and organizations, though their availability is not guaranteed.
 Similarly, their availability through third-party websites and companies is not guaranteed, as these organizations are not government-sponsored, and record availability may vary.
 Finally, marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
 Bearing these factors in mind, record availability for these types of records is not guaranteed.